 - Cell Rep monitors the containers and provides the

-The blobstore is a repository for large binary files, which Github cannot easily manage because Github is designed for code.
-Blobstore binaries include:
+The blobstore is a repository for large binary files, which Github cannot easily manage because GitHub is designed for code.
+The blobstore contains the following:

 - Application code packages

 You can configure the blobstore as either an internal server or an external S3 or S3-compatible endpoint.

 Application instances, application tasks, and staging tasks all run as Garden containers on the Diego Cell VMs.
 The Diego cell rep component manages the lifecycle of those containers and the processes running in them, reports their status to the Diego BBS, and emits their logs and metrics to Loggregator.